 - Navigating the university

 The sections below feature explanations of each item from the readiness list.

 1. Setting Goals

 Pursuing an online education at UNM demands time, focus, resources, and support.

 Because balancing educational goals with your other commitments is essential, it is recommended that you let others — family members, employer, and co-workers—know how you intend to meet your educational goals while considering other commitments.

 Be clear about when and where support from them is needed.
 Build a schedule that clearly identifies your commitments — both related and unrelated — to school and then share it as appropriate.

 Finally, be patient with yourself and others as you adjust.

-Online learners engage with instructors, classmates, academic advisors, and university support staff through a variety of modes including phone, text, email, web conferencing, discussion boards, and collaborative applications.
-Occasional campus visits are possible for some online learners.
+As an online learner, you’ll engage with instructors, classmates, academic advisors, and university support staff through various modes including phone, text, email, web conferencing, discussion boards, and collaborative applications.
+Occasional campus visits may be possible for local online learners.